GENRC

 reload

-Attempt to reload (or reconfigure) the program by sending it the SIGHUP signal (or another signal, as given with the --signal-reload option).
+Attempts to reload (or reconfigure) the program by sending it the SIGHUP signal (or another signal, as given with the --signal-reload option).
 The --no-reload or --signal-reload=0 option disables this behavior, making this mode equivalent to genrc restart.

 EXAMPLE